Written by World of M.U.L.E. Guest Author Karawane

 How to play this game today

-The game can actually be obtained from Protovision on a 5.25“ floppy disk or a cartridge for running it on a real Commodore 64 or 128.
-Fortunately, you can also obtain a binary image from the same vendor and run it either on a C64 mini/maxi or through an emulator on modern computers.
+The game can actually be obtained from Protovision on a 5.25“ floppy disk or a cartridge for running it on a real Commodore 64 (or 128).
+Fortunately, you can also obtain a binary image from the same vendor to run it either on a C64 mini/maxi or –more commonly– through an emulator on modern computers.
 The VICE emulator works best and even allows for connecting 4 physical joysticks or gamepads which is the nicest way to play it with four real persons.
-Other emulators sometimes experience problems with the speed synchronisation — I suppose, this is due to scratching the ultimate technical wrinkle out of the C64.
+Other emulators sometimes experience problems with the speed synchronisation — I suppose, this is due to exhausting the ultimate technical dodges of the C64.

 It is possible to play Space Moguls online, but it is a rather cumbersome way to get there.
 We found netplay of the CCS64 emulator to be the only to provide a sufficiently stable link.
 For that, we strongly recommend version 3.9.2 of CCS64 and a dedicated Kaillera server of version 0.86.
 Other versions, public servers or VICE‘s netplay tend to exhibit varied problems with Space Moguls.
 If you are up for a game, remember to set all of your local emulator settings (joystick calibration, screen resolution etc.) before you initiate the link.
 Do not touch settings once the link is established, it will likely bust the synchronisation.
 Keep in mind that netplay with a C64 emulator is a makeshift not providing the smooth experience of a local game.